spjy/cosmos-web/README.md

 # COSMOS Web #
 for the Hawaii Space Flight Laboratory, by Spencer Young

 COSMOS Web is an app that visualizes live orbit and attitude data using a 3D rendering.
-It also can save old data and replay it.
+It also can save historical data and replay it.

 ### Requirements ###
 - MongoDB